hamzawhite/hamzawhite.github.io/_pages/about.md

 I'm a data scientist, industrial engineer. with experience in data management and data visualization using R and Python.
 I helped businesses to master their operations using data management and data science techniques.
+I completed my M.Sc in Industrial engineering at [Mohammadia School of engineering](https://www.emi.ac.ma/) with a minor in Operations research.
+Interested in Data-driven problem solving techniques, Product design, and machine learning.

 In my free time, I enjoy drawing, traveling / Hiking, and playing tennis.